screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 "Ack" a reliable-Ack that is reporting the opening of a zero window, completing the rendezvous-at-the-sender procedure.
-In order for a Data packet to be accepted there must have been sufficient time since the Delta-t environment was initialized ana the SN of at least one bit in the packet, or the Pid (in the case of dataless Data packets) must equal Riwle.
+In order for a Data packet to be accepted there must have been sufficient time since the Delta-t environment was initialized and the SN of at least one bit in the packet, or the Pid (in the case of dataless Data packets) must equal Riwle.
 If a bit is accepted jor overflow occurs Rtimer is updated.